laserpants/trombone/docs/authentication.rst

       -? --help           Display this help.

 The configuration file contains a list of parameters (identical to those `described here <http://www.postgresql.org/docs/9.1/static/libpq-connect.html>`_.) used to establish a database connection.
-Note that default location for this file is ``~/.config/trombone/keyman.conf``.
+Note that the default location for this file is ``~/.config/trombone/keyman.conf``.

 Sample ``keyman.conf`` file: